justinG31/parallel-ping/README.md

 #  parallel-ping

-parallel-ping will take three websites as inputs, and ping each website 100 times.
+parallel-ping will take three websites as inputs, and will create three go-routines per website.
+Each go-routine will utilize singlePing() to ping a website 100 times.

 # How to Run